Introduce Yourself

-Introduce Yourself is the second studio album by American rock band Faith No More, released in 1987.
+Introduce Yourself is the second studio album and major label debut by American rock band Faith No More, released in 1987.
 Due to the limited availability of the first album, We Care a Lot (until it was re-released on CD years later), many, including the band, once considered this Faith No More's true debut album.
 Being the group's major label debut, this album features better production than its predecessor, which is most evident on this album's version of the song "We Care a Lot," which is a re-recorded version of the title track from We Care a Lot.
 It is the final album to feature vocalist Chuck Mosley before he was fired from Faith No More in 1988.